Discover some fascinating facts, figures and truths about the New Seven Wonders.

 Fly from London (regional connections

-available) to Bari with British Airways and transfer to Fasano.
+available) to Bari with easyJet and transfer to Fasano.
 Stay at the Casale Del

 Murgese for 5 nights.
 (D)

 Morning drive to Altamura to visit the

 to the Unesco world heritage site of Matera.

 The Sassi district is divided into two parts,

 visit to Casa Grotta, a typical Sassi dwelling,

 the Original Sin and its magnificent frescoes.